 Groundwater wells will be sampled using low-flow sampling methods described in the Field Sampling Plan (FSP).
 Following the low-flow purge, samples will be collected from monitoring wells for analysis of the analytes mentioned above.
+Groundwater sampling will be conducted at least one week after monitoring well development.

 The FSP presented in Appendix B details field procedures and protocols that will be followed during field activities.
-The Quality Assurance Project Plan (QAPP) presented in Appendix C details the analytical methods and procedures that will be used to analyze samples collected during field activities.
-Select wells to be sampled for PFAS will be done following the purge and sampling method detailed in the NYSDEC guidance documents (see Appendix D).
+The QAPP presented in Appendix D details the analytical methods and procedures that will be used to analyze samples collected during field activities.
+Select wells to be sampled for PFAS will be done following the purge and sampling method detailed in the NYSDEC guidance documents (see Appendix E).

-3.4 INVESTIGATION DERIVED WASTE
+3.5 INVESTIGATION DERIVED WASTE

 Following sample collection, boreholes that are not converted to monitoring wells will be backfilled with soil cutting and an upper bentonite plug.
 Boreholes will be restored to grade with the surrounding area.
-If soil is identified as grossly contaminated, it will be separated and placed into a sealed and labeled Department of Transportation (DOT) approved 55-gallon drum pending characterization and offsite disposal.
-Groundwater purged from the monitoring wells during development and sample collected will be placed into a DOT approved 55-gallon drum pending offsite disposal.
+If soil is identified as grossly contaminated, it will be separated and placed into a sealed and labeled Department of Transportation (DOT) approved 55-gallon drum pending characterization and off-Site disposal.
+Groundwater purged from the monitoring wells during development and sample collected will be placed into a DOT approved 55-gallon drum pending off-Site disposal.

-3.5 SOIL VAPOR SAMPLING
+3.6 SUB-SLAB/SOIL VAPOR SAMPLING

-Samples will be collected in accordance with the Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York (NYSDOH October 2006).
-Three soil vapor probes will be installed to approximately 7 ft. bgs, approximately one to two feet above the groundwater interface (previously encountered at approximately 9 ft bgs).
-One soil vapor sample, SG-04, will be reinstalled in the vicinity of former SV-2, installed during the Focused Ph II ESI, at approximately 5 ft. bgs.
+Samples will be collected in accordance with the New York State Department of Health (NYSDOH) Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York (NYSDOH October 2006).
+Six soil vapor probes will be installed to approximately 5-7 ft bgs, or approximately one to two ft above the groundwater interface (previously encountered at approximately 7 to 10 ft bgs).
+In the event that groundwater is encountered at depths greater than 12 ft bgs, soil vapor probes will be installed to anticipated development depth, approximately 10 to 12 ft bgs.
 The vapor implants will be installed with a direct-push drilling rig (e.g., Geoprobe®) to advance a stainless-steel probe to the desired sample depth.
-Sampling will occur for the duration of two (2) hours.
+Sampling will occur for the duration of two hours.

-Samples will be collected inappropriately sized Summa canisters that have been certified clean by the laboratory, and samples will be analyzed by using USEPA Method TO-15.
+Samples will be collected in appropriately sized Summa® canisters that have been certified clean by the laboratory, and samples will be analyzed by using United States Environmental Protection Agency (USEPA) Method TO-15.
 Flow rate for both purging and sampling will not exceed 0.2 L/min.
 Sampling methods are described in the Field Sampling Plan (FSP) provided as Appendix B.

-3.6 PROPOSED SAMPLING RATIONALE
+3.7 PROPOSED SAMPLING RATIONALE